Moving to Indonesia

 Schools if moving to Indonesia

 After accommodation, the cost of education is likely to be an expats next biggest expense.
-Most expats will want their children to follow the curriculum of their home country and usually choose an international school, as most will offer the British National Curriculum and the International Baccalaureate Program.
+Most expats will want their children to follow the curriculum of their home country.
+International schools offer the British National Curriculum and the International Baccalaureate Program.

 The following site will help you choose an appropriate school: Schools Portal